Kubvv/Latte_Compiler/README.md

 ## Used tools and libraries
 ***
 Compiler uses BNFC as a grammar tool and alex + happy for parser generations.
+I use the Endo data structure from a haskell library Data.Monoid, which allows for more efficient Writer monad result concatenation.
+Besides that there aren't any unusual libraries used in the code.
-There aren't any unusual libraries in the code.
 Most of them are related to data structures (Map, Set, List) or Monads (ExceptT, ReaderT, StateT, IO).

 ## Pre-defined functions and classes
 ***